Diminished Value Claims After Battery Pack Repairs

 You should also demand a "Post-Repair Inspection" (PRI).
 A certified EV specialist should verify that the battery cooling loops were bled correctly and that the thermal management system is functioning at 100%.
 If the PRI finds even minor flaws in the repair, it further strengthens your claim that the vehicle's value is compromised.

-Real-World Financial Recovery Scenarios
+Financial Recovery Cases

 Case Study 1: The Premium SUV Collision